LogicX1/Doodling/README.md

 4. In the terminal run: npm start
 5. The server is now running at localhost:5000
 6. Open localhost:5000 in your browser!
+7. make sure to run CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public; to not get any error using Database
 ---